mem48/geocompr/main.md

 Spatial operations on raster datasets involve *map algebra* and *alignment*, concepts introduced and demonstrated with simple examples in sections \@ref(map-algebra) and \@ref(aligning-rasters).

 Another unique aspect of spatial objects is distance.
-All features are related to each other in geographic space, and distance calculations resolve which spatial features are nearer or further away from a given point or each other (see sections \@ref(distance-relations) and \@ref(map-algebra)).
+All features are related to each other in geographic space, and distance calculations resolve which spatial features are nearer or further away from a given point or each other (see section \@ref(distance-relations)).

 <!-- I've commented-out these sentences as map algebra and merging are now mentioned in the previous paragraph and this intro section seemed to be getting overly long! -->
 <!-- The final section in this chapter additionally explores how to align two raster objects in case their headers mismatch (section \@ref(aligning-rasters)). -->